GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/Functions.Chapter6.md

 #### this

 Normally, the _this_ keyward refers to an object method, meaning the object calling.
-There are more uses in Javascript.
+There are more ways to call it in Javascript.

 The scope of the keyward is confusing.
 What if we reasign the function that calls it?